Ambrevar/dotfiles/README.md

 will copy non-hidden folders only.
 To match all folders, use the following joker instead:

-    cp -r source-dir/{.*,*} dest-dir/   # zsh
+    cp -r source-dir/{.*,*} dest-dir/
-    cp -r source-dir/{.??*,*} dest-dir/ # bash

-Still, the solution for bash is not perfect as it affects 3 characters files only.
-A more convenient solution:
+Still, the solution will not work for bash.
+A more convenient solution for bash:

-    # bash only.
     shopt -s dotglob
     cp -r source-dir/* dest-dir/